 Do you often feel unworthy or inferior to others?
 You might rarely prioritize your wants or needs.
-You are also likely always the one saying, “I’m sorry”—even when you are not entirely sure why.
+Or you are likely always the one saying, “I’m sorry”—even when you are not entirely sure why.

 You might be lacking self-respect.

 - What is self-respect

 - How self-respect impacts your life